-All students, parents/guardians and staff will be receiving frequent reminders in various communication formats such as notes sent home, emails, flyers, and social media to stay home when sick, report any COVID-19 symptoms or known exposure.
-The district will follow the OHA/ODE School Exclusion Guidelines as well as the return to school guidelines in the Ready Schools, Safe Learners Resiliency Framework for the 2021-22 School Year from ODE.
-See Appendix D for example checklist for parents to use daily in deciding if it is safe to send their child to school.
+All students, parents/guardians and staff will receive frequent reminders in various communication formats such as notes sent home, emails, flyers, and social media to stay home when sick, report any COVID-19 symptoms or known exposure.
+The district will follow the OHA/ODE School Exclusion Guidelines as well as school guidelines from ODE for the 2023-24 School Year.
+See Appendix G for example checklist for parents to use daily in deciding if it is safe to send their child to school.